 The C.Y.
 Tung Program on Sino-US relations underscores Semester at Sea’s commitment to global understanding and international exploration and offers a timely and integrated study of China-one of the world’s most influential global powers-and its relations with the United States.
 It brings together students, scholars, and prominent figures to explore the history and cultures of China and the United States, and to consider how to ensure productive economic and diplomatic relationships between the two in the future.

-Each voyage that visits China (currently only Spring voyages), a minimum of two students, attending U.S. universities and five Chinese national students, attending Universities in China, are awarded a $20,000 scholarship.
+Each voyage that visits China (currently only Spring voyages until Fall 2020), a small cohort of US and Chinese students are awarded a $25,000 scholarship.

 CY Tung Scholars Reflections